parryc/thevoid/templates/leflan/language_lithuanian.md

 Numbers match the object in both case and gender.

-Teens or numbers ending in 0 (10, 100, etc.) are followed by GEN. Numbers ending in 1-9 are followed by NOM.
+Teens or numbers ending in 0 (10, 100, etc.) are followed by GEN. Numbers ending in 1-9 are "used as adjectives and agree with the quantified noun in gender, case, and number"<cite>[Ambrazas §3.4](#Ambrazas)</cite>.
 Numbers ending in 1 are always followed by the singular.

 * Dvidešimt viena gėlė (NOM.sg)
 * Dvidešimt gėlių (GEN.pl)
 * Dvidešimt trys gėlės (NOM.pl)
+* Aš matau vieną katę (GEN.sg) (_because katė is in ACC., so is viena_)

 Numbers above 10 are formed by adding the feminine ACC form of the tens place to the number ten (dẽšimt).
 : dvidešimt, trisdešimt